NVIDIAGameWorks/Falcor/docs/usage/scenes.md

 }
 ```

 `Scene::update()` returns a set of flags indicating which objects in the scene has changed.
 This is useful if your renderer or technique needs to reset values, update resources, etc based on scene changes.
-See `Scene::UpdateFlags` in `Scene.h` for more details.
+See `IScene::UpdateFlags` in `IScene::UpdateFlags.h` for more details.

 ### Acceleration Structures